ClemArt/braintrixjs/README.md

 	#	Import
 	net = new Chromosome(params, chromosome);

+# To dig a little deeper
+The default network uses a sigmoid function and it's derivative.
+This maps the output of the network to the ]0, 1[ interval.
+It's possible (and probably recommended) to dig into the code and replace the activation and cost functions.
+Thus you can fine tune the network to your application's needs.
+I recommend you read the article cited below, as it's a really good and progressive exploration of all the mathematics behind that kind of algorithms.

 # Acknowledgement
 Thanks to Michael Nielsen and his work at http://neuralnetworksanddeeplearning.com/index.html to help me understand the mathematics behind the neural network.
 (Michael A. Nielsen, "Neural Networks and Deep Learning", Determination Press, 2015)